 A variety of unity ceremonies have existed for centuries in many different cultural contexts.
 One unity ceremony that is still very popular with Catholic Latinx and Filipino cultures is the Lasso or Lazo, which dates back to the seventh century.
 The lighting of a “unity candle” is a relatively new custom in wedding ceremonies, but first became popular in the second half of the 20th century in American Christian weddings.
 Handfasting is perhaps the most ancient of unity ceremonies, dating back to Celtic traditions in 7000 BCE.
 Unity ceremonies are one creative aspect that seems to get new twists every so often these days.
 There’s no right or wrong way to signify coming together as two souls unity as one!
 Here are some of my favorite unique unity ceremonies you could consider for your wedding:

-Six Unique Unity Ceremonies:
+Unique Unity Ceremony Ideas

 Painting